Performance and Complexity Analysis of Terahertz-Band MIMO Detection: Simulation Results

 Next, we examine the \gls{los} channels in Fig.~\ref{fig:los_orthog_non_orthogonal}. \gls{thz} \gls{um-mimo} designs are inherently reconfigurable, and we distinguish between orthogonal and non-orthogonal \gls{los} based on whether spatial tuning of $\Delta$ is supported.
-Near-orthogonality can be achieved under specific conditions at an optimal \gls{sa} separation, $\Delta_{\mathrm{opt}}\!=\!(zDc)/(Q_{\mathrm{t}}f)$, for odd $z$ values \cite{Sarieddeen8765243}, where $c$ is the speed of light, $D$ is the communication distance, and $f$ is the operating frequency.
+Near-orthogonality can be achieved under specific conditions at an optimal \gls{sa} separation, $\Delta_{\mathrm{opt}}\!=\!(zDc)/(Q_{\mathrm{t}}F_{\mathrm{c}})$, for odd $z$ values \cite{Sarieddeen8765243}, where $c$ is the speed of light, $D$ is the communication distance, and $F_{\mathrm{c}}$ is the operating frequency.
 Two key observations emerge from these simulations.
-First, SSD closes the performance gap with V-LORD at a \gls{ber} of $10^{-4}$ and below, achieving around \unit[6]{dB} improvement over LORD.
-This highlights SSD's ability to mitigate correlation through puncturing, making it a promising candidate for subspace detection in \gls{thz} ill-conditioned \gls{mimo} and \gls{um-mimo} channels due to its complexity and performance advantages.
-Second, \gls{zf} struggles to decouple signals in highly ill-conditioned channels, limiting its effectiveness.
-However, in orthogonal \gls{los} scenarios achieved through spatial tuning, all detection schemes perform similarly, as shown by the red dotted curve on the left of Fig.~\ref{fig:los_orthog_non_orthogonal}.
-Under near-orthogonal or fully orthogonal conditions, \gls{zf} significantly improves, closing the gap with sub-optimal detectors and becoming a viable detection choice.
+First, SSD narrows the performance gap with V-LORD at a \gls{ber} of $10^{-4}$ and below, achieving an improvement of approximately \unit[10]{dB} over LORD.
+This demonstrates SSD's ability to mitigate correlation through puncturing, making it a promising candidate for subspace detection in \gls{thz} ill-conditioned \gls{mimo} and \gls{um-mimo} channels due to its complexity and performance advantages.
+Second, \gls{zf} faces difficulties in decoupling signals in highly ill-conditioned channels, limiting its effectiveness.
+However, in orthogonal \gls{los} scenarios enabled through spatial tuning, all detection schemes perform similarly, as shown by the red dotted curve on the left of Fig.~\ref{fig:los_orthog_non_orthogonal}.
+Under near-orthogonal or fully orthogonal conditions, \gls{zf} shows marked improvement, closing the gap with sub-optimal detectors and becoming a viable detection choice.